 Upon the completion of the Master of Policy Studies, educators, social workers and human services providers will be equipped with skills to move into a policy position, expand their policy role, have more impact on policy. understand current policy debates, how policy processes work and how to conduct policy research.

-The University of Sydney is Australia's premier research University, and the faculty is a world-class research centre in the humanities, human services and related fields.
-Several higher research degrees are available within the Faculty of Education and Social Work, including Doctor of Philosophy , Doctor of Education , Doctor of Social Work , Master of Philosophy in Education , Master of Philosophy in Social Work , and Master of Education (Research) .
+The University of Sydney is Australia's premier research university, and the Faculty of Education and Social Work is a world-class research centre in education, the humanities, human services and related fields.
+Several higher degrees by research are available within the Faculty, including the Doctor of Philosophy and Master of Philosophy.

 Other study options